hsutter/cppfront/README.md

 ### 2) This is about improving safety, simplicity, and toolability, not about random drive-by improvements

-<image align="right" width="320" src="https://user-images.githubusercontent.com/1801526/188898468-17e5ce70-d417-48d6-b204-ad9e4caa30ed.png"> My specific goal is to explore the question: Can we make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++, within which we are completely free to improve **semantics** free of any backward source compatibility restrictions?
-We want each proposed improvement address a known C++ pain point, and in a measurable way (e.g., reduce a class of CVEs (vulnerabilities) by some quantifiable %, reduce the amount of guidance we have to teach by some quantifiable %).
+<image align="right" width="320" src="https://user-images.githubusercontent.com/1801526/189236486-0b5a4892-42c8-4486-9722-bb60a5df8c7e.png"> My specific goal is to explore the question: Can we make C++ **10x safer, simpler, and more toolable** if C++ had an alternative "syntax #2," within which we could be completely free to **improve semantics** by applying 30 years' worth of C++ language experience without any backward source compatibility constraints?
+We want each proposed improvement to address a known C++ pain point, and in a measurable way (e.g., reduce a class of CVEs (vulnerabilities) by some quantifiable %, reduce the amount of guidance we have to teach by some quantifiable %).

 An alternative syntax would be a cleanly demarcated "bubble of new code" that would let us do things that we can never do in today's syntax without breaking the world, such as to:

 - fix defaults (e.g., make `[[nodiscard]]` the default);
 - double down on modern C++ (e.g., make C++20 modules and C++23 `import std;` the default);
-- remove unsafe parts that are already superseded (e.g., no unsafe `union` or pointer arithmetic);
+- remove unsafe parts that are already superseded (e.g., no unsafe `union` or pointer arithmetic, use `std::variant` and `std::span` instead as we already teach);
 - have type and memory safety by default (e.g., make the [C++ Core Guidelines safety profiles](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-profile) the default and required);
-- eliminate 90% of the guidance we have to teach about today's complex language (e.g., by eliminating special cases, and refactoring the language into a smaller number of regular composable features); and
+- eliminate 90% of the guidance we have to teach about today's complex language (e.g., make common guidance the language default, eliminate irregular special cases through generalization, refactor the language into a smaller number of regular composable features);
-- make it easy to write a parser (e.g., having a context-free grammar and order-independent semantics).
+- make it easy to write a parser (e.g., having a context-free grammar); and
+- make it easy to write refactoring and other tools (e.g., order-independent semantics).

 The cppfront compiler is an experiment to try to develop a proof of concept that evolution along these lines may be possible.
 For example, this repo's `parse.h` is a standalone context-free parser that is growing month by month as I implement more of the "syntax #2" experiment.

 > **Important disclaimer: This isn't about a pretty syntax, it's about fixing semantics.** The real payoff is getting access to a new open space in C++ that's free of backward source compatibility constraints where can (finally) fix semantics as we see fit.
-The additional syntax is just a gateway to get to that space -- and a gate should also look nice, but the gate is the route, it's not itself not the goal.
+The additional syntax is just a gateway to get to that space — and a gate should also look nice, but the gate is the route, it's not itself not the goal.

 ## How do I build cppfront?